 Adobe Premiere Pro video editing software

-Adobe Voice for iPad is a free app for creating video presentations without filming--"just talk to tell your story."
+Adobe Spark Video for iPad is a free app with in-app purchases for creating video presentations without filming--"just talk to tell your story."
 You can include voice, still images, motion graphics and music.
 It comes with starter templates, an extensive library of over 25,000 copyright-cleared icons and other graphical elements, a music library, visual effects, animated themes, and samples to help generate ideas.
+Note: "Spark Video is now included in the Creative Cloud Express membership" per the website.

 Apple's iMovie for iOS and MacOS

 aTube Catcher is free.
-You can create screencasts, podcasts, and also download internet videos to your PC, cellphone, TV, or iPod; and convert video to different formats, and burn videos to DVDs and CDs.
+You can create screencasts, podcasts, and also download internet videos to your computer or mobile devices, convert video to different formats, and burn videos to DVDs and CDs.

 EDpuzzle is a free tool for educators to use with any video.
+However, there are paid options.
 The tool allows you to embed quizzes or questions with immediate feedback within a video to check for understanding and to track progress, also ensuring learners view the video.
-You can add audio notes to any video, crop videos, find videos (e.g. from Khan Academy, YouTube, LearnZillion, and others), or upload your own videos to the site.
+You can add audio notes to any video, crop videos, find videos (e.g. from Khan Academy, YouTube, and others), or upload your own videos to the site.

 Hippo Video, per its website, "is a Personalized Video Distribution Platform that helps you easily create personalized videos and distribute them through multiple channels."
 Free and paid versions are available, including for education.